rhx1138/react-app-portfolio/README.md

 # Description

-An updated version of my portfolio of projects
+An updated, single page version of my portfolio of projects

 # Link to Website